 St. James is a member of the Ozark Rivers Solid Waste Management District, which was formed and officially recognized by the Missouri Department of Natural Resources in November 1991.
 The district has developed and implemented a plan to help meet this 40% reduction by establishing a recycling program.

-The City of St. James started is voluntary curbside pickup of recyclables on April 10, 1995.
+The City of St. James started it's voluntary curbside pickup of recyclables on April 10, 1995.
 Residential recyclables and trash will be picked up one time each week, both on the same day.
 Recyclables and trash must be placed at the curb no later than 7:00 A.M. on your scheduled day of pick-up.
 All recyclable materials must be sorted.
 Recyclables and trash must be a few feet apart from each other.
 Recyclables should be in containers easily recognizable as recyclables.
 For questions please contact Ron Fraser 573-263-9568 or email@example.com